-Having lots of error checks in all of your functions would be verbose and annoying, though.
-Luckily, you can use Rust’s type system (and thus the type checking the compiler does) to do a lot of the checks for you.
+However, having lots of error checks in all of your functions would be verbose and annoying.
+Fortunately, you can use Rust’s type system (and thus the type checking the compiler does) to do many of the checks for you.
 If your function has a particular type as a parameter, you can proceed with your code’s logic knowing that the compiler has already ensured you have a valid value.
 For example, if you have a type rather than an Option, your program expects to have something rather than nothing.
-Your code then doesn’t have to handle two cases for the Some and None variants, it will only have one case for definitely having a value.
+Your code then doesn’t have to handle two cases for the Some and None variants: it will only have one case for definitely having a value.
 Code trying to pass nothing to your function won’t even compile, so your function doesn’t have to check for that case at runtime.
 Another example is using an unsigned integer type like u32, which ensures the parameter is never negative.

 Creating Custom Types for Validation

-Let’s take the idea of using Rust’s type system to ensure we have a valid value one step further, and look at creating a custom type for validation.
-Recall the guessing game in Chapter 2, where our code asked the user to guess a number between 1 and 100.
-We actually never validated that the user’s guess was between those numbers before checking it against our secret number, only that it was positive.
+Let’s take the idea of using Rust’s type system to ensure we have a valid value one step further and look at creating a custom type for validation.
+Recall the guessing game in Chapter 2 where our code asked the user to guess a number between 1 and 100.
+We never validated that the user’s guess was between those numbers before checking it against our secret number; we only validated that the guess was positive.
 In this case, the consequences were not very dire: our output of “Too high” or “Too low” would still be correct.
-It would be a useful enhancement to guide the user towards valid guesses, though, and have different behavior when a user guesses a number that’s out of range versus when a user types, for example, letters instead.
+It would be a useful enhancement to guide the user toward valid guesses and have different behavior when a user guesses a number that’s out of range versus when a user types, for example, letters instead.

+Prod: confirm xref

-One way to do this would be to parse the guess as an i32 instead of only a u32, to allow potentially negative numbers, then add a check for the number being in range:
+One way to do this would be to parse the guess as an i32 instead of only a u32 to allow potentially negative numbers, and then add a check for the number being in range, like so:

 loop {